-- (2) provide for and promote the creation and enhancement of vegetated riparian margins and constructed wetlands, and maintain these where they already exist, - (3) facilitate public access to and along lakes and rivers by: - (a) requiring the establishment of esplanade reserves and esplanade strips, and - (b) promoting the use of legal roads, including paper roads, and any other means of public access rights that connect with esplanade reserves and esplanade strips., and - (4) maintain the availability and productive capacity of highly productive land identified and mapped under LF-LS-M11A in accordance with LF-LS-P19, and - (8) manage development in rural areas in accordance with UFD-P7, - (9) manage rural lifestyle activities development in in accordance with UFD-P8.
+- (1) manage land use change by: - avoiding the planting of pest plants in accordance with LF-LS-P16A, (aa) - controlling the establishment of new or any spatial extension of existing land use activities where (a) necessary to give effect to an objective developed under the NPSFM, and - (b) minimising the removal of montane tall tussock grasslands, to recognise their ability to capture and hold precipitation, and - provide for and promote the creation and enhancement of vegetated riparian margins and constructed (2) wetlands, and maintain these where they already exist, - (3) facilitate public access to and along lakes and rivers by: - requiring the establishment of esplanade reserves and esplanade strips, and (a) - (b) promoting the use of legal roads, including paper roads, and any other means of public access rights that connect with esplanade reserves and esplanade strips., and - maintain the availability and productive capacity of highly productive land identified and mapped under (4)LF-LS-M11A in accordance with LF-LS-P19, and - (8) manage development in rural areas in accordance with UFD-P7, - (9) manage, rural lifestyle activities development in in accordance with UFD-P8.

-LF-LS-M13 - Management of beds and riparian margins 193
+LF-LS-M13 - Management of beds and riparian margins.
+134